m-labs/artiq/doc/manual/building_developing.rst

 .. warning::

-    System description files are only used for :ref:`devices with JSON variants <json-variant-devices>`.  :ref:`hardcoded-variant-devices`, due to their relative rarity and specialization, are handled on a case-by-case basis and selected through a variant name such as ``nist_clock``, with no system description file necessary.
-See below in :ref:`building` for where to find the list of supported variants.
-Writing new variants for :ref:`devices with hardcoded variants <hardcoded-variant-devices>` is not a trivial task, and not particularly recommended, unless you are an FPGA developer and know what you're doing.
+    Not all core devices use system description files.
+Devices that use system description files for configuration are referred to as JSON variants (see :ref:`JSON variant devices <devices-table>`).
+Some rare or specialized boards use hardcoded variants, selected by a variant name such as ``nist_clock``, without needing a system description file (see :ref:`Hardcoded variant devices <devices-table>`).
+For the list of supported variants, see the :ref:`building` section.
+Writing new hardcoded variants is not a trivial task and is generally not recommended unless you are an experienced FPGA developer.

 If you already have your system description file on hand, you can edit it to reflect any changes in configuration.
 If you purchased your original system from M-Labs, or recently purchased new hardware to add to it, you can obtain your up-to-date system description file through AFWS at any time using the command ``$ afws_client get_json`` (see :ref:`AFWS client<afws-client>`).
 If you are starting from scratch, a close reading of ``coredevice_generic.schema.json`` in ``artiq/coredevice`` will be helpful.